Tips for "Twitchers" During Galveston Spring Bird Migration

 For birders, this is a magical time of year.
 From March through early June, an estimated 2.5 billion to 3.5 billion birds will migrate from their wintering grounds in Central and South America to their summer nesting grounds in the northern United States and Canada.
 Many millions of them will pass over Galveston on their way.

 The peak of that migration occurs from mid-April through the first half of May.
-Some migrants will hug the coastline as they travel north, while others will fly the perilous 600 miles or more across the Gulf of Mexico.
+Some migrants will hug the coastline as they travel north, while others will fly the perilous 600 miles or more across the Gulf.

 Here are a few pointers on when, where and how to bird Galveston Island during spring migration.
 No system is fool-proof, but doing some planning beforehand will increase your odds of a successful birding visit.